googlebleh/18349-f16-tbrunner/README.md

     OpenOCD is run, sending a `^C` to the original window can effectively close OpenOCD.

+Finally, the script contains a global mapping called `USER_CONFIG`
+    containing some parameters which may (rarely) need changing.
+    Please do not delete any entries from this mapping; simply edit the values as necessary.

 Expert mode:
 ------------
+See the block comment labeled `Internal config` in the source.

 In order to run FTDITerm and GDB in an alternative terminal emulator,
     edit `TBRunner.FS_XTERM_BASE` accordingly.